Robert-van-Engelen/ForthMSX/README.md

 The goal of this ongoing project is to implement a "wicked fast" and complete Forth 2012 standard system for MSX.

-This will also include a complete manual, similar to the manual I wrote for [Forth500](https://github.com/Robert-van-Engelen/Forth500).
+This repo will also include a complete Forth manual in the near future, similar to the Forth manual I wrote for [Forth500](https://github.com/Robert-van-Engelen/Forth500).

 If you don't have an MSX machine or just want to try out ForthMSX, then visit [WebMSX](http://webmsx.org).
-To run ForthMSX in WebMSX click on the WebMSX floppy drive icon on the bottom-left, then "Import Files to Disk" and select the `forth.bin` file located in your local copy of this project.
+To run ForthMSX in WebMSX, click the WebMSX floppy drive icon on the bottom-left, then "Import Files to Disk" and select the `forth.bin` file or small `forthx.bin` file located in your forked copy of this project:

 ![ForthMSX](img/forthmsx1.png)

-To run it in WebMSX:
+To run ForthMSX in WebMSX:

     clear 100,&h8400
     bload "forth.bin",r

-Type `80 width` and ENTER to switch to 80 characters per line.
+Once you've been greeted by the Forth system, type `80 width` and ENTER to switch to 80 characters per line.
 Type `words` and ENTER to list all Forth words, one screenful at a time (press a key to continue).

 ![ForthMSX](img/forthmsx2.png)

-The screen editor in Forth is the same as BASIC.
-So you can use the same keys and ways to enter Forth commands, edit them, and redo them as desired.
+The Forth screen editor is the same as the BASIC screen editor.
+So you can use the same key combinations and ways to enter Forth commands, edit them, and rerun them as desired.

+ForthMSX uses the available 32K BASIC RAM without additional RAM slots.
+This supports all 64K MSX systems.
+In the future, it makes perhaps more sense to release a version that runs Forth in certain RAM slots concurrently to BASIC/MSX-DOS/Nextor.